Mbazooka/EP-Engine/README.md

-# Event Processing Engine
+# A library for event processing
-In this project, I'll be attempting to make a toy deterministic, lock-free, zero copy event processing engine.
+In this project, I'll be attempting to make a low-latency event processing library.
+I will start with a naive implementation, perform benchmarks and gradually improve.